Frequently Asked Questions

 What form is required for Course Instructors or to teach an online course?

 Instructors will be required to complete and submit to Brittany Vojnovic a Certification of Teaching Credentials Form (CTC form v 2 7_2013.pdf) and an updated vita.
 For online courses that have at least 80 students, course instructors can request TA support for the class.
 A request has to be made to the College of Arts and Sciences each semester to receive online TA support.
 Each semester an online form is provided to request TA support that will need to be completed by the instructor.
-The course instructor will be required to fill in the information for sections 3–7 of the form and then forward it back to Jennifer Johnson for the Chair's signature.
+The course instructor will be required to fill in the information for sections 3–7 of the form and then forward it back to Victoria Nelson for the Chair's signature.
 An example of previous forms is available for guidance.
 Online instructors are required to take the Online Instructors Course (OIC) before any TA support is approved.
 Follow links for course information and course registration.

 Where can I find the general tuition waiver amounts?